 Field Trips for School-Age Students

-A Field Trip to the Discovery Museum is a compelling and fun way to introduce STEM themes and provide hands-on opportunities for students to practice science and engineering.
-Here, students observe, question, investigate, problem-solve, examine evidence, and share findings.
-Our hands-on exhibits and enthusiastic support from the education staff make learning exciting and memorable, while our topics and methods support the new Massachusetts Science and Technology/Engineering Curriculum Framework.
+A Field Trip to the Discovery Museum is a compelling and fun way to introduce STEAM themes and provide hands-on opportunities for students to practice science and engineering, imagination and invention.
+Here, students play, observe, question, investigate, problem-solve, create, reflect, and share findings.
+Our hands-on exhibits and supportive education staff make learning exciting and memorable, while our topics and methods support the new Massachusetts Science and Technology/Engineering Curriculum Framework.

 Field Trips for Early Childhood Students

 The Discovery Museum offers young students a chance to immerse themselves in developmentally-appropriate play, which is essential to early learning and overall healthy development.
 A warm and welcoming place to visit, every space provides a learning opportunity.
 Exciting and memorable hands-on exhibits connect curious learners to a wide variety of curriculum areas, while supportive museum staff encourage students and chaperones to explore, imagine, question, problem-solve, cooperate, and collaborate.

 View and download our Field Trip brochure here.

 Learning themes at the Discovery Museum include Water; Air; Sound; Force & Motion; Math; Simple Machines; Light & Color; Building, Tinkering, & Engineering; and more.

 For more information and to book your trip, please contact Kathie Watt at 978-264-4200 ext.
 122, or fill out our Field Trip Booking form.

 Pricing for Field Trips is $13/student or chaperone, September through February, and $14.50/person, March through June.
 Teachers are free!

 View and download a PDF transcript to the above video.